 2. Improved Employees’ Health and Wellbeing

-Generally, employees need to feel like their work matters and that they’re having a positive impact on their job.
-When an organization has strong values, beliefs, and practices in place, it will show in an employee’s work ethic and in their attitude towards the company.
+Generally, employees need to feel like their work matters and that they’re positively impacting their job.
+When an organization has strong values, beliefs, and practices, it will show in an employee’s work ethic and attitude toward the company.
 This can help improve employee health and wellness by making them feel more connected to their work.

 3. Increased Customer Satisfaction